The Last V8

 The Last V8 is a racing game published by Mastertronic on their M.A.D. label.
-It was released in 1985 for the Commodore 64, Commodore 128, Atari 8-bit family, and Amstrad CPC.
+It was released in 1985 for the Commodore 64, Commodore 128, Atari 8-bit computers, and Amstrad CPC.
 The player controls a futuristic car in an uninhabited post-apocalyptic scenario.
 The title echoes a plot point from the Mad Max series of movies The design was done by Richard Darling and the programming by David Darling.
 The graphics are by Jim Wilson and music by Rob Hubbard.

 Plot

 It is 2008 and the world has been devastated a few years earlier by a great nuclear war that left few survivors.
 The protagonist has survived for years in an underground military research bunker, where he has been working on the design of a special car, "the ultimate V8" to which the title refers.
 Based on an old car from the 1980s, it has a radiation shield, is computerised and remotely linked to the base, and can reach speeds of up to 410km/h.
 The V8 has now been authorised to explore the surface in search of survivors to contact, but on his maiden run he has to quickly return to the safety of the bunker, because there are still nuclear warheads that explode periodically.

 The Commodore 128 version changes the scenario a bit: the starting base is a colony on Mars, spared by the war, and the V8 is sent to Earth with the same mission of contacting survivors.